SCVE/SCVE/README.md

+# SCVE
+Super Cool Video Editor

+Written in C#.

+Inspired by Hazel.

+Based on Hazel, OpenTK, ImageSharp and likely many more.

 ## Solution structure
 - SCVE.Core contains all core abstractions, needed for the app.
 - SCVE.OpenTKBindings contains implementations via OpenTK (in future it is possible to use other backends)